 To verify income eligibility for applicable applicants, all adult household members must provide the program with income documentation.
-Adult household members will be required to provide updated income information at certain times throughout the buyout process, including if incentives are requested in a new tax year.
+Adult household members will be required to provide updated income information at certain times throughout the buyout process, specifically in Step 5 and later, if incentives are requested in a new tax year.